Skip to content

 Having understood the general rules surrounding pets on bus and train systems, let’s now explore more in-depth policies unique to different transit systems.

-- A study conducted by the University of California in 2018 found that service animals can significantly impact the quality of life of their owners, with 94% of respondents reporting that their service dogs provided emotional support and companionship.
+• A study conducted by the University of California in 2018 found that service animals can significantly impact the quality of life of their owners.
+94% of respondents reported that their service dogs provided emotional support and companionship.

-- With respect to public transportation specifically, around 24% of pet owners have reported taking their pets on a journey using public transport at least once, according to a survey by TripAdvisor in 2019.
+• With respect to public transportation specifically, around 24% of pet owners have reported taking their pets on a journey using public transport at least once, according to a 2019 survey by TripAdvisor.

 Unique Policies Across Different Transit Systems

-When it comes to bringing pets on public transportation, policies vary significantly depending on the transit system.
-For instance, many cities across the U.S. and Canada only allow small dogs or cats to travel in carriers or crates while larger animals are prohibited entirely.
+Policies regarding bringing pets on public transportation vary significantly depending on the transit system.
+For instance, many cities across the U.S. and Canada only allow small dogs or cats to travel in carriers or crates, while larger animals are prohibited entirely.

 Below is a comparison table of some notable policies on pet-friendly transportation across different regions: